 As consumers’ brand awareness continues to heighten, more emphasis is being placed on product design, functions, and features, while price sensitivity is falling.
 Medium to high-end products are becoming the mainstay of the consumer market, while the demand for eco-friendly and energy-efficient kitchen appliances is also growing as consumer environmental awareness increases.

 Imported kitchen market is growing

 More and more people spend their money on enjoyment-centric consumption or improvement-centric consumption.
-The China Furniture Association released the “2018 China Furniture Industry Information Report.”
-Data show that China’s furniture imports totaled US$3.052 billion in 2017, a year-on-year increase of 15.65%, and furniture imports hit a new high in nearly a decade.
+When the China Furniture Association released the “2018 China Furniture Industry Information Report.”, data show that China’s furniture imports totaled US$3 billion in 2017.
+The year-on-year increase was 15%, and furniture imports hit a new high in nearly a decade.
 So under this background, it is highly positive that imported-furniture consumption will keep a positive development.

-The furniture industry ,and so the kitchen too, have a highly separated structure, according to survey, industry giant such as IKEA has only 3% market share globally, not to mention the situation in China where a major part of market share belongs to Chinese native brand.
+The furniture industry ,and so the kitchen too, have a highly separated structure.
+According to survey, industry giant such as IKEA has only 3% market share globally.
+In China, the major part of market share belongs to Chinese native brand.
 So in face of Chinese market where the market margin is still very high for high-end imported furniture, how should a foreign furniture brand take its first step to the Chinese market?

 Learn from the international giant IKEA

 IKEA is known globally for its low prices and innovatively designed furniture.
 In China, however, it faced peculiar problems.
 Its low-price strategy created confusion among aspirational Chinese consumers while local competitors copied its designs.
 IKEA identified the strategic challenges and made attempts to overcome them.
-One of the main problems for IKEA was that its prices, considered low in Europe and North America, were higher than the average in China.
+One of the main problems for IKEA was that its prices.
+Considered low in Europe and North America, they were higher than the average in China.
 Since 2000, IKEA has cut its prices by more than 60 percent.

 IKEA also had to tweak its marketing strategy.
 In most markets, the company uses its product catalogue as a major marketing tool.
 In China, however, the catalogue provided opportunities for competitors to imitate the company’s products.
 Instead, the company is using Chinese social media and micro-blogging website Weibo to target the urban youth.